Bloc/portfolio-kami/_portfolio/01-blocjams.md

 **Home page**
 * Animated selling-points upon scrolling.

 **Collection page**
 * Display the album cover, name and number of songs (fix) in the users collection.

 **Album page**
 * View the details of a single album including a list of songs and their durations.
 * Play and pause a song from a song row.
     * Mousing over the song row changes the song number to a clickable play button.
     * When the play button is clicked, it changes to a pause button and starts playing the song.
-Even when the mouseleaves the row this will persist.
+Even when the mouse leaves the row this will persist.
     * When the pause button is clicked, it changes to a play button and pauses the song.
     * When a new song is selected the song number of the previously playing/paused song changes back to a song number.
     * When the user hovers over each of the songs that aren't playing, the play button should still appear.